 Configure Windows Update for Business deferral policies

-Beginning in Configuration Manager version 1802, you can set deferral policies for Windows Insider.
+You can set deferral policies for Windows Insider.

 For more information about the Windows Insider program, see Getting started with Windows Insider program for Business.

 - Windows 10 version 1703 or later

 - Windows 10 or later devices managed by Windows Update for Business must have Internet connectivity

 To create a Windows Update for Business deferral policy

 - In Software Library > Windows Servicing > Windows Update for Business Policies